google/heir/docs/content/en/docs/pipelines.md

 This pass can be disabled by defining `HEIR_NO_YOSYS`; this will avoid Yosys library and ABC binary compilation, and avoid registration of this pass.

-### `--tosa-to-boolean-tfhe`
+### `--mlir-to-cggi`

-This is an experimental pipeline for end-to-end private inference.
+This is an experimental pipeline for lowering standard MLIR (including TOSA) to CGGI.

 Converts a TOSA MLIR model to tfhe_rust dialect defined by HEIR.
-It converts a tosa model to optimized boolean circuit using Yosys ABC optimizations.
+It converts a TOSA model to optimized boolean circuit using Yosys ABC optimizations.
 The resultant optimized boolean circuit in comb dialect is then converted to cggi and then to tfhe_rust exit dialect.
 This pipeline can be used with heir-translate --emit-tfhe-rust to generate code for